BMark1213/The-Anachronism-Campaign/Player Characters/Chisuke Himura {Kurayami Kutsuki}.md

 Log 0: 14 yrs old (February 6th)

-I found a guy, his name is [[NPCs/Side Story NPCs/Chisuke/Cassius]], same age, looks pretty similar, he’s the one.
+I found a guy, his name is [[Cassius]], same age, looks pretty similar, he’s the one.

 List of what to take: